SModelS/smodels.github.io/docs/ListOfAnalyses210WithSuperseded.md

 # List Of Analyses 2.1.0 (including superseded results)
-List of analyses and topologies in the SMS results database, comprising 2132 individual maps from 406 distinct signal regions, 93 different SMS topologies, from a total of 122 analyses.
+List of analyses and topologies in the SMS results database,comprising 2132 individual maps from 406 distinct signal regions, 93 different SMS topologies, from a total of 122 analyses.
-The list has been created from the database version `2.1.0.` 210There is also an  [sms dictionary](SmsDictionary) and a [validation page](Validation210).
+The list has been created from the database version `2.1.0.` There is also an  [sms dictionary](SmsDictionary210) and a [validation page](Validation210).
 Link to list of results [without superseded results](ListOfAnalyses210).

 ## Individual tables

 ### Run 2 - 13 TeV